MikaIce/API_P5/README.md

 Installation :

+pip3 install -r requirements.txt

+Manage settings :

-Change the parameters in the file settings.py pip3 install -r requirements.txt
+Change the parameters in the file settings.py

 Execute the Main :